-The developments come at a time, WDX told this publication recently, when fostering smooth and happy client relationships has become a top priority for an industry that hasn’t given enough attention to this area before.
-(To see a previous article by this firm about trends in the sector, click here.)
+The developments come at a time, Wealth Dynamix told this publication recently, when fostering smooth and happy client relationships have become a top priority for an industry that hasn’t given enough attention to this area before.

-In the case of the Microsoft Gold Partner status for WDX, this requires that a firm gives a detailed list of Microsoft technical capabilities, achieves a minimum revenue requirement, and scores highly on ten customer satisfaction surveys and five key client references.
+In the case of the Microsoft Gold Partner status for Wealth Dynamix, this requires that a firm gives a detailed list of Microsoft technical capabilities, achieves a minimum revenue requirement, and scores highly on ten customer satisfaction surveys and five key client references.

 Change is happening because of forces such as regulation, and because of the rise of a new wave of firms, such as so-called “robo-advisors”.
 These new firms have turned technology from being an abstract theme firms might talk about into a direct threat to existing business models, he said.

 Other sectors, such as taxis with the Uber app, are being shaken up for the better by technology.
 “Lots of our clients are scrambling to have digital capabilities,” Linieres continued.

 “We now have the scale insider the firm and access to the right levels of technology to be a really significant player in this market.
 We are getting new clients,” he said.